sudev/sudev.github.com/about.md

 ---

 I'm a computer enthusiast interested in exploring Free and Open software, operating systems, cloud computing, data science, <del>web designing</del>, <del>photoshop</del>, <del>little of</del> programming and cricket.
 <br />Completed B Tech in Computer science and Engineering from National Institute of Technology, Calicut.
-Currently I work as big data analyst.
+I’m a big data analyst at EY now.
 <br />You may contact me at sudevdev gma!l com.